dotdwebo/hns-airdrop-marketing-kit/README.md

 -- There are three types of files for marketing kit, namely .txt,.svg and .png.

 -- You can download and edit these files.
+(Permissionlessly)

 -- As additional information, you can edit .svg file through free open source software called inkscape which can be downloaded at https://inkscape.org